Talented young people from Uganda are invited to attend the football show in Spain

 Uganda benefits directly from the economic development of its citizens and from the remittances of soldiers.

-FestoWeb Education and Sports Minister Janet Katha Museveni organized the event and provided invaluable guidance and support.
+FestoWeb Education and Sports Minister Janet Kata Museveni organized the event and provided invaluable guidance and support.

-FestoWeb Sports Management Coordinator Angora Ella Herbert and Official Business Partner GGFI Glassman Team Football International are the lead coordinators and we look forward to having this event as an annual showcase for our world’s best talent.
+FestoWeb Sports Management Coordinator Angora Ella Herbert and Official Business Partner GGFI Glassman Team Football International are the lead coordinators and we look forward to hosting this event as an annual showcase of the world’s best talent.

-FestoWeb should have the first talented players who will play in 5 major soccer leagues in Uganda over the next 3-5 years and qualify to play in the World Cup in terms of skill development and retention.
+FestoWeb should have the first talented players who will play in 5 major soccer leagues in Uganda over the next 3-5 years and qualify for the World Cup in terms of skill development and retention.

 All of our players have been vaccinated against COVID 19.
 Thanks to the Ministry of Health and they should be on campus next week.
 Players who did not participate in CECAFA U 23 train individually.
 FestoWeb appreciates the cooperation with the Tourist Office, which is set up for individual clubs, FUFA, government and veterans if the project is well managed. “